How Many Table Spoons Is 3/4

 Emphasis on Sustainability

 With growing awareness of environmental issues, there is an increasing emphasis on sustainability in the culinary world.
-This includes reducing food waste through accurate portioning and precise measurement of ingredients.
+So this includes reducing food waste through accurate portioning and precise measurement of ingredients.
 Many chefs and home cooks are adopting sustainable practices such as using reusable measuring containers and minimizing the use of disposable plastic.

 Tips and Expert Advice for Accurate Measurement